ModelEarth/io/coders/python/README.md

 To delete the current pyenv environment use `pyenv deactivate` since you won't have a myenv folder.

 ## pip

+pip is installed automatically with Python (including with pyenv above)

 How to stop your virtual environment and update pip.
 Once in a virtual environment, avoid appending 3 (as in pip3 or python3) .